Herodian tetrarchy: History

 At the time of his death, Herod ruled over most of the South Western Levant, as a client-state of the Roman Empire.
 Antipas was not Herod's first choice of heir.
 That honor fell to Aristobulus and Alexander, Herod's sons by the Hasmonean princess Mariamne.
 It was only after they were executed (c.
 7 BCE), and Herod's oldest son Antipater was convicted of trying to poison his father (5 BCE), that the now elderly Herod fell back on his youngest son Antipas, revising his will to make him heir.
 During his fatal illness in 4 BCE, Herod had yet another change of heart about the succession.
 According to the final version of his will, Antipas' elder brother Archelaus was now to become king of Judea, Idumea and Samaria, while Antipas would rule Galilee and Perea with the lesser function of tetrarch.
 Philip was to receive Gaulanitis (the Golan Heights), Batanaea (southern Syria), Trachonitis and Auranitis (Hauran).

 Because of Judea's status as a Roman client kingdom, Herod's plans for the succession had to be ratified by Augustus.
 The three heirs of Herod therefore traveled to Rome to make their claims, Antipas arguing he ought to inherit the whole kingdom and the others maintaining that Herod's final will ought to be honored.
 Despite qualified support for Antipas from Herodian family members in Rome, who favored direct Roman rule of Judea but considered Antipas preferable to his brother, Augustus largely confirmed the division of territory set out by Herod in his final will.
 Archelaus had, however, to be content with the title of ethnarch rather than king.
-Herod's sister Salome I also received the title of queen of Jamnia, ruling Paralia and some areas in southern Perea.
-Upon her death in 10 CE, the domain was incorporated into Judea Province.

-Eventually, after his death the kingdom was divided between three of Herod's sons:
+Eventually, after arrangements had been made, the kingdom was divided between three of Herod's sons: